 Earn your associate degree in Health Information Technology (HIT) from DeVry University, and you can be prepared to join a fast growing occupation.
 Employment of medical records and health information technicians is expected to increase by 21 percent from 2010 to 2020, faster than the average for all occupations*.
 This Health Information Technology degree program follows a curriculum based on current associate degree entry-level competencies outlined by the American Health Information Management Association (AHIMA).
 You will also have access to up-to-date coding and chart management lab software 24/7, and the opportunity for professional practice experience, including two practicum.

-Degree: Associate of Applied Science in Health Information Technology (In Pennsylvania, Associate in Applied Science in Health Information Technology.)
+(In New Jersey and Pennsylvania, Associate in Applied Science in Health Information Technology.)

 Focusing on applying concepts and skills to real-world situations, DeVry's Health Information Technology degree curriculum includes these career-enhancing courses: